knightazura/ghost-sdk/Git-workflow.md

 Full details
 [Forking Workflow](http://www.atlassian.com/git/workflows#!workflow-forking)

+**Please note:** I will always try to merge your pull request, or at least give a reason why your pull request has not been merged, within 24 hours at the absolute latest.

 ##Quick Summary

 Each developer should fork the private core Ghost repo into a private repo of their own and clone this as their local repo.